billpg/HashBack/README.md

 Authorization: HashBack (BASE64 encoded JSON)
 ```

-The BASE64 encoded block must be a single block with no spaces or end-of-line characters and must include the trailing `=` characters per the rules of BASE64.
+The BASE64 encoded block must be a single string with no spaces or end-of-line characters and must include the trailing `=` characters per the rules of BASE64.
+(The examples in this document split the string into multiple lines for clarity.)

 The inside the BASE64 encoded block is a UTF-8 representation of a JSON object with the following properties, all of which are required.
 These properties are all of string type except `Now` and `Rounds` which are integers. (`Now` will need to be larger than 32 bits to continue working after 2038.)
 Any additional properties not documented here are ignored, but will nonetheless be hashed as part of the block of BASE64-encoded bytes.